Skip to content

 Choose Basic if:

-• You attend relatively few meetings each month
+• you attend relatively few meetings each month

 Choose Pro if:

-• You are a founder, AE, consultant, recruiter, or customer success manager
+• you are a founder, AE, consultant, recruiter, or customer success manager

-• You need integrations, exports, and workflow automation
+• you need integrations, exports, and workflow automation

 Choose Business if:

-• Multiple people on your team need it every week
+• multiple people on your team need it every week

 Choose Enterprise if: